 If you see someone going through anxiety, ask him/her what does it usually help to calm down?
 Maybe he wants to talk about his bodily sensations or change the subject and talk about something else entirely.
 Maybe he knows breathing exercises he can do (you can even practice them with him).
 Or maybe he just wants to be left alone and write down his feelings.

 Being in the moment with the person going through a panic attack might not be easy but, it’s worth it.
 It builds confidence in the sufferer and increases your own tolerance for mental health issues.
 And, in the long run, it will strengthen your relationship.

 Remember that we all have feelings and you would also like for someone to be there for you during tough times.

 The same goes for helping a stranger during a panic attack.
 I believe that, by doing so, you’ll give him a great gift to hold on to: the realization that people are kind and willing to help others, in spite of all the mental illness stigma that psychologists are talking about.

 What is the unhelpful advice you have received during an anxiety attack?
-What about the advises that you’ve given to others with anxiety?
 Leave a comment or share this post to those who might need it.